Helen Garner: Non-fiction writing

 Garner has written non-fiction from the beginning of her career as a writer.
-In 1972 she was fired from her teaching job after publishing in The Digger, a counter-culture magazine, an anonymous account of frank and extended discussions she had with her students about sexuality and sexual activities.
+In 1972, she was fired from her teaching job after publishing in The Digger, a counter-culture magazine, an anonymous account of frank and extended discussions she had with her students about sexuality and sexual activities.
 She wrote for this magazine from 1972 to 1974.
 In 1993, she won a Walkley Award for her Time magazine account of a murder trial following the death of a toddler at the hands of his stepfather.

-One of her most famous and controversial books is The First Stone (1995), an account of a 1992 sexual harassment scandal at Ormond College.
+One of her most famous and controversial books is The First Stone: Some Questions About Sex and Power (1995), an account of a 1992 sexual harassment scandal at Ormond College.
 It was a best-seller in Australia but also attracted considerable criticism.
-Garner had received vicious hate-mail from women in Australia who accused her of derailing the feminist debate, and closing ranks with the abuser.
+Garner received hate mail from women in Australia who accused her of derailing the feminist debate, and closing ranks with the abuser.
 She has since commented: "Sometimes I would have these kind of panic attacks caused by the hostility that some people showed towards me.
 I guess I knew there was going to be trouble, but the vitriolic nature of it gave me a bit of a shock".